Urvirith/bearlang/README.md

 # bearlang
-Simple Language based on Go and Rust for Embedded Systems
+Simple Language based on Go and Rust for Embedded Systems / Operating Systems

-Simple Language For Embedded Development, name is based off nickname for my kid
+Name is based off nickname for my kid

-Will start off as interprator in Go, possible migration to Rust for speed.

 Hopefully will take off and evolve,